-The needs assessment/gap analysis will be aligned with the independent evaluation being conducted as a result of another provision of the new law, which is examining the inpatient psychiatric bed capacity needs for behavioral health.
-The needs/gaps analysis also will take into account: the System of Care law (RSA 135-F) that addresses the needs of children with behavioral health challenges; Children's Behavioral Health Collaborative Plan; Building Capacity Transformation Waiver (Delivery System Reform Incentive Program); and other health-related initiatives.
-Antioch will work with the Department to identify and prioritize targets for a federal technical assistance request to the Substance Abuse and Mental Health Services Administration.
+The needs assessment/gap analysis will be aligned with the independent evaluation being conducted in accordance with the new law, which is examining the inpatient psychiatric bed capacity needs for behavioral health.
+The needs/gaps analysis also will take into account: the System of Care law (RSA 135-F) that addresses the needs of children with behavioral health challenges.
+The Contractor will work with the Department to identify and prioritize targets for a federal technical assistance request to the Substance Abuse and Mental Health Services Administration.
 The needs assessment will include an in-depth review of behavioral health payment models to inform understanding of current and potential future financing strategies.